jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/latest/configuring-seed-jobs-and-pipelines.md

 ## Configure Seed Jobs and Pipelines

 Jenkins operator uses [job-dsl][job-dsl] and [kubernetes-credentials-provider][kubernetes-credentials-provider] plugins for configuring jobs and deploy keys.

+To preserve your Jenkins pipelines automate their recreation in case of instance failures, we strongly recommend using Configuration as Code files to set up pipelines.

 ## Prepare job definitions and pipelines